manali-teke/My-Fitness-Tracker/README.md

   3. Implement forgot password feature
   4. Implement email authentication
   5. Deploy the project to make it accessible to everyone
+  6. Change colours for the previous and next buttons on dashboard

    # Team Members

 <center>